yanivabir/coup_curious_analysis/README.md

 ## Progress log:

+### 07/05/2023
+- Plotting with me term and quadratic predictor is broken in brms, and doing it on my own is not straightforward.

+- Should probably just start working on one grand Stan model before plotting.

 ### 07/02/2023
 - Models for ratings with measurement error fitting well.
 We do see an inverse u-shape for confidence, as evidenced by a negative quadratic term.
 Considerably larger for waiting than for knowing.
 Need to plot this - but waiting for model with interaction with block to fit, and then will plot based on that.